vacp2p/rfc/content/docs/rfcs/56/README.md

 1. The Community owner generates a public/private key pair.
 2. The Community owner configures the Community metadata, according to the wire format "CommunityDescription".
-3. The Community owner publishes the Community metadata on a content topic derived from the public key of the Community. he Community metadata SHOULD be encrypted with the public key of the Community. <!-- TODO: Verify this-->
+3. The Community owner publishes the Community metadata on a content topic derived from the public key of the Community. the Community metadata SHOULD be encrypted with the public key of the Community. <!-- TODO: Verify this-->
 The Community metadata MAY be sent during fixed intervals, to ensure that the Community metadata is available to peers.
 The Community metadata SHOULD be sent every time the Community metadata is updated.
 4. The Community owner MAY advertise the Community out of band, by sharing the public key of the Community on other mediums of communication.